nethra2512/nethra2512/README.md

 - 👋 Hi, I’m @nethra2512
 - 👀 I’m interested in coding and travelling
-- 🌱 I’m currently learning C and C++
+- 🌱 Languages known: Python,C,C++,Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -- gnethra.2512@gmail.com

 <!---
 nethra2512/nethra2512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.